Skip to main content

 Key points:

-Four of the forest types in the Northwest from top left to bottom right: ponderosa forest, temperate rainforest, boreal forest, oak woodlands.
+Four forest types Four of the forest types in the Northwest from top left to bottom right: ponderosa forest, temperate rainforest, boreal forest, oak woodlands.
 Credit USFS, NRCS, and NPS.

 Northwest forests are among the greatest carbon sinks in the United States.
 Maintaining forests in Idaho, Oregon, and Washington alone could mitigate years of fossil fuel use in the western United States and enhance biodiversity.
-However, climate change will likely impact Northwest forests and woodlands and could threaten the ecosystems and services they provide.
+However, climate change will likely impact Northwest forests and woodlands and could threaten the services they provide.

 How will climate change affect Northwest forests and woodlands?